 American Indian” / Alaskan Native Native Hawaiian / Other Pacific Islander

 This URM definition alipns with much of the industry and how the EEOC defines it.
 But, we know that people are multidimensional.
-We're committed to addinp new definitions of URGs in the future to provide a more holistic, intersectional view of Jumpstart.
+We're committed to addinp new definitions of URGs in the future to provide a more holistic, intersectional view of Canvas.

 In this report, we classify a candidate’s ethnicity as Asian if they self reported one of the following ethnicities on account creation: Asian East Asian, South Asian, Southeast Asian.

 We recognize that grouping these users into a single ethnic group does not allow us to draw conclusions about this population’s heterogeneous subgroups.
-But, we chose to group them for data accuracy since we recently introduced additional ethnicities to Jumpstart at the beginning of this year.
+But, we chose to group them for data accuracy since we recently introduced additional ethnicities to Canvas at the beginning of this year.
 This grouping allows us to report out in full fidelity trailing 12 months.

-A “match score” is Jumpstart’s measure of how well a candidate‘s skills align with a role’s preferred qualifications.
+A “match score” is Canvas's measure of how well a candidate‘s skills align with a role’s preferred qualifications.
 The score is determined through our AI algorithm, JANNI, to make sure that we highlight the best-fit talent for the job based on the desired skills and qualifications.

-Over 80% of recruiters on Jumpstart say they put a lot of effort into creating a diverse candidate pool.
+Over 80% of recruiters on Canvas say they put a lot of effort into creating a diverse candidate pool.
 But, only 9% of them rate their company’s diversity & inclusion strategy and initiatives as extremely great.